mrkem598/dyno_data/README.md

 ### The horizontal bar graph for data consisting of price of bedroom with different facilities will be as follow using tabulo.
 ![rent](https://user-images.githubusercontent.com/23619819/31048992-178a7746-a5f8-11e7-997c-821dfa609377.png)

-According to our data set in D.C there are 944 appartments with warm or cool, 48 appartments with heating pump and the majority 1,104 are with forced air heating system.
+According to our data set there are 944 appartments with heat and air conditioning, 48 appartments use heating pump and the majority 1,104 use forced air heating system.

 ***
 ## Contribute your code